gregwell/university-notes/english/javascript/speeding-up-spa.md

     - if you need to optimize a photo or screenshot use JPEG.
         - JPEG uses a combination of lossy and lossless optimization to reduce file size of the image
         - you can try several JPEG quality levels
-- **Reducing image file size - this topic should be separate notes, but let's dive in**
+- **Reduce image file size - this topic should be separate notes, but let's dive in**
     - What is a raster image?
         - It's simply a two-dimensional grid of individual "pixels"
         - Each pixel stores the RGBA values (RGB - colors, A - transparency (alpha channel))